-The following summary financial data for the years ended December 31, 2013 and 2014 are derived from our audited financial statements included elsewhere in this prospectus.
-The summary financial data as of June 30, 2015 and for the six months ended June 30, 2014 and 2015 have been derived from our unaudited financial statements included elsewhere in this prospectus.
-These unaudited financial statements have been prepared on a basis consistent with our audited financial statements and, in our opinion, contain all adjustments, consisting only of normal and recurring adjustments, necessary for a fair presentation of such financial data.
+The following summary financial data for the years ended December 31, 2014 and 2015 are derived from our audited financial statements included elsewhere in this prospectus.
 You should read this data together with our audited financial statements and related notes included elsewhere in this prospectus and the information under the captions "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-Our historical results are not necessarily indicative of our future results, and our operating results for the six-month period ended June 30, 2015 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2015 or any other interim periods or any future year or period.
+Our historical results are not necessarily indicative of our future results.